johnwparent/APBPoster/README.md

 #### RTD

 This poster is comprised of two components, a [read the docs instance](https://autopybind11.readthedocs.io/en/latest/?) and a binder instance.
-The RTD is compirsed of all extant documentation for AutoPyBind11, installation instructions, and a walkthrough on general useage.
+The RTD is comprised of all extant documentation for AutoPyBind11, installation instructions, and a walkthrough on general useage.

 #### Binder